tenzir/tenzir/web/docs/tql2/operators/load_google_cloud_pubsub.md

 ## Description

-The `google_cloud_pubsub` loader acquires raw bytes from a Google Cloud Pub/Sub subscription
+The `google_cloud_pubsub` loader acquires raw bytes from a Google Cloud Pub/Sub subscription.

 ### `project_id: str`

 The project to connect to.
-Be aware that this is the ID, and not the display name.
+Note that this is the project id, not the display name.

 ### `subscription_id: str`

-The subscription-id to subscribe to.
+The subscription to subscribe to.

 ### `timeout = duration (optional)`